Frying, Simmering, Searing, Sautéing

 5. You Should Know

-Think outside of the box.
-Some restaurants have placed induction burners under countertops and on tables.
-This means that the cooking is integrated into not only the furniture, but also into the atmosphere of the establishment.
-This can maximize the customer experience and make the customer feel as if they are a part of the product that is being prepared for them.
+Think outside of the box - some restaurants place their induction cookers under their countertops and/or on top of their tables.
+When this is done, it means the cooking is integrated into not only the furniture but also into the atmosphere of the establishment.
+This can maximize the customer experience and make the customer feel as if they are a part of the food being prepared for them.